GStarP/vuetify3-vite-template/README.md

 # vuetify3-vite-template

-A simple but complete template for Vuetify app development.
+a simple but complete template for Vuetify app development.

 ## Features